July 15 – August 3, 2019

 Enrolment in Assisting School includes an Unlimited Membership to practice at AYCT for the duration of the course.

 This section is the focus of Assisting School: gaining the tools to assist and adjust students.
-These workshops will cover different techniques and options for assisting.
-David will also focus on how to assist and support students with back, knee, shoulder and hip injuries and spotting issues that might lead to discomfort or pain.
+These workshops, taught by David Robson and Jelena Vesić will cover different techniques and options for assisting.
+The teaching will also focus on how to assist and support students with back, knee, shoulder and hip injuries and spotting issues that might lead to discomfort or pain.

 Practicum; Assisting in the Mysore room

-Under the guidance of David Robson, you will have the opportunity to use what you have learned in Assisting School in the Mysore room.
-Learning from David in the busy AYCT studio is excellent training in helping a variety of levels of practitioner, establishing trust, and problem solving adjustments.
+Under the guidance of David & Jelena, you will have the opportunity to use what you have learned in Assisting School in the Mysore room.
+Learning in the busy AYCT studio is excellent training in helping a variety of levels of practitioner, establishing trust, and problem solving adjustments.

 Proper knowledge of movement mechanics and integrated anatomy will help you to give safe and effective individual adjustments with confidence.
 This portion of the course goes beyond basic muscle and bone anatomy, covering all the body’s systems and introduces the fascial lines.
 This segment provides a holistic understanding of how the body functions and responds to specific adjustments.
 This portion of the course will be taught by Arielle Nash.